 How do you use TikTok safely?
 If you don’t want to give up TikTok, you can do a few things to protect your mental, data, and physical health:

-• Ignore the haters.
-This one’s hard, but try your best to ignore those with mean things people say about your videos or physical appearance.
+- Ignore the haters.
+This one’s hard, but try your best to ignore those who say mean things about your videos or physical appearance.
 Remember, the blocking option is your friend.

 FAQ